tetcore/substrate-beginner-workshop/4/traits.md

 ## Implement Currency Type

-Then you can implement this trait _using_ the balances module, but outside of your runtime module.
+Then you can implement this trait _using_ the balances pallet, but outside of your own pallet.

 **runtime/src/lib.rs**